 Some departments review on a rolling basis while others do not begin to review until after the deadline.
 Once a department begins to review an application, it generally takes four to six weeks, but the timing may vary by department or season.
 As soon as your application is returned to the Office of Student Affairs, you will be notified of the decision.

-In general, international students are not eligible for student loans, federal traineeships, fellowships, or scholarships.
-International students may be eligible for selected scholarships or assistantships.
-(A significant number of our international doctoral students are supported by assistantships.)
+In general, international students are not eligible for student loans, federal traineeships or fellowships.
+However, international students are eligible for scholarships (master's) or assistantships (doctoral).

 Important: At the time of admission, international applicants who have not been offered financial aid are required to submit an affidavit, indicating that they have sufficient funds to cover their tuition and living expenses for the duration of the program.
 Visa documents are issued on the basis of these affidavits, and the expectation of self-support continues throughout the period of enrollment.